 - Students are expected to be in class every day and to arrive on time.
 These simple habits are the top two skills required by employers.
-Punctuality is important in all careers.

-- Tardy = Not in seat when class starts.

-- Students need to manage their time wisely.
+Punctuality is important in all careers. - Students need to manage their time wisely. - Parents will be notified each day of a student's absence.